Life after reliable energy

 But I digress.
 Back to the TV series.
 What it showed was how fast the modern infrastructure and processes would fail and crumble.
 Our modern lives depend on them.
 It also shows how nature would take over.
 The core idea was that the planet would heal from the scourge that humans are.
 Not that I think that humans are a problem for this planet.
 But I said it above, I love speculation on what might be.

 But what also becomes painfully clear is how dependent we are on the energy sources we currently harness.
 Planes fall from the sky as they run out of fuel.
 Nuclear power stations shut down as their safety switches kick in.
 All kinds of other industrial processes go on autopilot and eventually fail.
-Domestic animals die from hunger as they had never learned to take care of themselves.
+Domestic animals die from hunger as they have never learned to take care of themselves.
 And without maintenance, even the mightiest constructions humans have adorned the planet with, crumble.

 Such is the nature of decay.